An intrauterine device (IUD) is a small T-shaped object that is inserted into (and eventually removed from) the uterus…Read FAQ »

 Types of Condoms

 - There are also flavored condoms.
 These are designed to be used during oral sex.
 STDs can be spread through unprotected oral sex or skin-to-skin contact if semen or vaginal fluid gets into a partner’s mouth or if a partner touches an infected area that is not covered by the condom.
-The flavored latex condoms help reduce the risk of getting an STD through oral sex.
+Flavored latex condoms help reduce the risk of getting an STD through oral sex.
 Flavored condoms shouldn’t be used for vaginal or anal sex.
 The sugary substances that make them taste good can also cause infections.
-You can find flavored or polyurethane condoms in most drugstores or grocery stores.
+You can find flavored condoms in most drugstores or grocery stores.

 No matter what type or brand of condom you choose, it’s important to learn how to use them.

 My partner just got tested and found out that they have a sexually transmitted disease (STD).
 I’m upset and scared.
 I’m not sure how to react.
 Could I have an STD?
 Should I get tested?